pombredanne/nvd-cli/README.md

 - **0.3.0**
     - `-s` functionality has been (mostly) implimented
     - `-v` flag will now show the version of nvd-cli installed
-    - Najor improvment to code layout
+    - Major improvment to code layout
     - Much more validation has been put in place

 - **0.2.0**